awsdocs/amazon-migrationhub-user-guide/doc_source/troubleshooting.md

 ## My API Call Failed<a name="api-call-failed-status"></a>
 + Check whether you called `GetHomeRegion` before your call, if required\.
-+ You can use the AWS Migration Hub home region APIs within your home region only\.
-API calls originating from outside your home region are rejected, except for the ability to register your agents and connectors\.
++ You can use the AWS Migration Hub home Region APIs within your home Region only\.
+API calls originating from outside your home Region are rejected, except for the ability to register your agents and collectors\.

 ## Errors Enabling Data Collection<a name="data-collection-errors"></a>

-Although you can register discovery agents and connectors outside of your AWS Migration Hub home region, you cannot start data collection outside the home region\.
-The Application Discovery Service `StartDataCollection` API call prevents you from enabling data collection outside the home region\.
+Although you can register discovery agents and collectors outside of your AWS Migration Hub home Region, you cannot start data collection outside the home Region\.
+The Application Discovery Service `StartDataCollection` API call prevents you from enabling data collection outside the home Region\.